Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pPeoQr8CpGg.md

 # [July 13th, 2021 Livestream](../2021-07-13.md)
 ## Q&A: Is there going to be some kind of Peaceful Mode?
 https://www.youtube.com/watch?v=pPeoQr8CpGg
-This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: What are you having for dinner?](./yt--8ddV3fPDIY.md) [https://www.youtube.com/watch?v=-8ddV3fPDIY](https://www.youtube.com/watch?v=-8ddV3fPDIY)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: What's for dinner?](./yt-M7tvVQY7wLs.md) [https://www.youtube.com/watch?v=M7tvVQY7wLs](https://www.youtube.com/watch?v=M7tvVQY7wLs)

 ### Topics